Skip to main content

 Power output 140 kW (185 hp)

-The 2-cylinder boxer engine in the BMW R 5 motorcycle (1936)
+The two-cylinder boxer engine in the BMW R 5 motorcycle (1936)

 From aircraft to motorcycle engines: even today, biking enthusiasts still go all misty-eyed at the mention of the BMW R 5.
 This machine is powered by a 30-cubic-inch (500 cc) boxer engine with an impressive power output for the time of 24 hp.
 A notable technical feature here is the valve control via two camshafts.
 The R 5 quickly earned a reputation for being particularly reliable and robust.
 Incidentally, gear-shifting on the R 5 was by foot – a novelty at the time that then established itself as the standard.
 The idea of the R 5 lives on in today’s BMW motorcycles, for example in the R 18.
 The engine and valve covers on the R 5 served as a visual model for the design of the corresponding parts of the BMW cruiser.